-- 14.1.
-Child sexual exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
-More information and the indicators of CSE is set out in appendix 3.
-CSE can happen online and offline and all staff should be aware of the link between online safety and vulnerability to CSE. - 14.2.
-Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
-There is a clear link between regular Academy absence/truanting and CSE.
-Staff should consider a child to be at potential CSE risk in the case of regular Academy absence/truanting and make reasonable enquiries with the child and parents to assess this risk. - 14.3.
-The DSL will use Gloucestershire's Safeguarding Partners CSE Guidance on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited. - 14.4.
+- 14.2.
+Any concerns that a child is being or is at risk of being criminally or sexually exploited should be passed without delay to the DSL.
+There is a clear link between regular Academy absence/truanting and CCE/CSE.
+Staff should consider a child to be at potential CCE/CSE risk in the case of regular Academy absence/truanting and make reasonable enquiries with the child and parents to assess this risk. - 14.3.
+The DSL will use Gloucestershire's Safeguarding Partners Guidance on all occasions when there is a concern that a child is being or is at risk of being criminally or sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being exploited. - 14.4.
 In all cases if the tool identified any level of concern (green, amber or red) the DSL should contact their local Referral, Intervention and Assessment team and email the completed CSE Screening Tool along with a Multi-Agency Referral Form (MARF).
 If a child is in immediate danger the police should be called on 999. - 14.5.
 A child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse. - 14.6.
-The risks of sexual exploitation are covered in the PHSE and SRE curriculum in an age appropriate way.
-Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
-They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help.
+The risks of criminal and sexual exploitation are covered in the PHSE and SRE curriculum in an age appropriate way.
+Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing them harm.
+They will be supported in terms of recognising and assessing risk in relation to CCE/CSE, including online, and knowing how and where to get help.